 Previously, USACE has recommended mitigation for connectivity impacts associated with the Red River and Wild Rice River Structures.
 Although impacts to connectivity were small under operational conditions with the No Action Alternative, mitigation was still recommended given the uncertainty of impacts and natural resource agency concerns.
 Resource agency coordination on Plan B identified that even with the further reduction in operational frequency, concern still existed regarding impacts to connectivity.
 While uncertainty and concern may still exist, Plan B modifications would result in very infrequent disruptions to connectivity.
-A review of flow data for the Red River dating back to the early 1900s shows that the Project with the Plan B modifications would have only operated for five flood events in over 100 years of recorded history (Table 9).
+A review of flow data for the Red River dating back to the early 1900s shows that the Project with the Plan B modifications would have only operated for five flood events in over 100 years of recorded history (Table 10).
 One of these floods (2010) had peak flows of about 21,000 cfs for two days, and the Project may not have operated under such conditions.
 All five of these floods (where flows were at or above 21,000 cfs) occurred during March and April, and it is likely that only the 1997 flood would have seen project operation extend appreciably into May.
 These historical floods have occurred early in the season, generally prior to the main migration periods of key fish species such as lake sturgeon and channel catfish (Figure 15).
 While disruptions to connectivity would still occur with Plan B modifications, it is most likely that these disruptions would be infrequent enough, short enough in duration, and early enough in the season that broad, measurable, long-term impacts to Red River fish communities would not be expected.
-As such, USACE is no longer recommending Wild Rice Dam Removal and Drayton Dam Fish Passage be implemented for impacts to aquatic habitat connectivity.
+To address agency concerns with fish passage impacts, Drayton Dam Fish Passage will be included as mitigation for the Project.
+As outlined in Appendix G, Drayton Dam fish passage provides substantially more benefit than all disruptions in connectivity due to the Project, and any adverse effect would be more than offset.

-Table 9.
+Table 10.
 Flood occurrence, duration, and timing from historical gage data, indicating floods which would have been of magnitude to operate the Project at 21,000 cfs (Plan B) and 17,000 cfs (No Action Alternative).